 Average guess - $47

 Ah, garlands.
 Such a gorgeous way to get that green in there!
-This average guess went over and I'm impressed!
-Greenery is definitely a lower priced way to fill some space, but garlands take a lot of work to make!
+Greenery is definitely a lower priced way to fill some space, but garlands take a lot of work to make, especially if you get specific with the shades of greens you're looking for.
+But priced at $15-20 per foot, it does add up!
 One way to get this look for at a lower price point is to have your florist lay it out on the table instead of make an actual garland.
 It won't be as full, but it's still really pretty :)

 #10 - Range of guesses - $10-$95

 Average guess - $38

 Centerpieces!
 These are pretty little things, aren't they?
 But don't let the size fool you, these take some work and some supplies to create as well.
 All in all, though, the average guess isn't so far off, and you could get these at a lower price point by using different flowers as well.

 #11 - Range of guesses - $20-$75

 Approx. actual cost - $50

 This is another example on how you can have a fuller arrangement with lower priced flowers when compared with #10.
 They cost pretty close to the same and the average guesses were so close, so good job!